benjamintanweihao/ng-reading-list/README.md

-# ng-reading-list: The Reading List in AngularJS
+# ng-reading-list: Reading List in AngularJS

 Note: Original repo [here](https://github.com/codeschool/AngularReadinglist).
 I just stole the specification that follows.
+I'm using this example application to learn me some AngularJS.

 ## Installation